May 15, 2008

 Spada purchased Stacy's first collection of vintage clothing - not once questioning her young age.

-Spada was a mentor and friend who encouraged her to branch out with her collections.
+Spada was a mentor and friend who encouraged her to branch out with her collections

 Czarina Vintage